 Then, after carefully reviewing your first snapshots, move to surf contests, where you'll have the chance to capture the social side and the intense action in the water.

 Just make sure you follow your instinct with every click.
 When the event's over, download the pictures and scrutinize them.

 If you've taken 200 photos, choose the best ten frames and ask a professional lensman for critique, advice, and guidance.

 When you feel confident about your work and believe you've developed a personal style, submit it to public discussion by joining an online photo community like Flickr, 1x, or Light Stalking.

-If you want to earn money, you can always sell your surf pictures in 500px, Shutterstock, or iStock, or submit your work to the surf magazines of the world.
+If you want to earn money, you can always sell your surf pictures in 500px, Shutterstock, or iStock, or submit your work to surf magazines around the world.